MerianBerry/Vortex-lang/README.md

 NOTE: There is NO plans for classes, polymorphism, inheritance and the OPP stuff.

-Uh, there wont be a road map for a while
+Uh, there wont be a road map for a while.

+But currently, the parser is being created before the compiler and runner.

+If it will be a compiled, or JIT language, is still being determined.